kschiu/AgileProjectMgmnt/agility/README.md

 Create tasks for the sprint

 TODO:
-MAKE A NICE 404 PAGE
+* MAKE A NICE 404 PAGE
-Make projects associated with users
+* Make projects associated with users
-Validations
+* Validations
-Analytics page
+* Analytics page
-Button to generate analytics for a sprint, once the sprint period is over.
+* Button to generate analytics for a sprint, once the sprint period is over.

 Analytics (FOR RETROSPECTIVE)
-* Completed / Uncompleted tasks
+* Completed / Uncompleted tasks (query for completed/incomplete tasks.
+Query)
 * Tasks in a sprint that a user owns
 * total tasks in a sprint
 * Remaining tasks in sprint